post-duif/integration-listmonk-wordpress-plugin/readme.txt

 - An accessible listmonk server
 - If you want to use it so people can subscribe to a mailing list during checkout, you need WooCommerce enabled.
 Currently only the classic WooCommerce checkout is supported; support for WooCommerce blocks will follow.
 - If you want to use this plugin so people can fill in a form on your website to subscribe to you mailing list, you need to have the free [WPForms](https://wordpress.org/plugins/wpforms-lite/) plugin enabled.
-- This plugin uses cURL to communicate with the Listmonk API.
-It needs to be enabled on your server.

 ## Is this plugin free?
 Yes, 100%!